Physician Contract Restrictive Covenants

 This one is dependent upon the type of structure.
 You’re getting a base plus a certain amount of its net collections or a hybrid model.
 Let’s say.
 For instance, the expectation was 20,000.
 Anything collected is over 20,000 by the practice, and the physician will get 15 to 25% of that.
 That would be a standard percentage.

 If the physician is purely on net collections, around 40 to 45% is average.
 As far as RVUs go, there are two things you can negotiate: the threshold, meaning how many RVUs you must generate to get a certain amount, and the compensation factor, which is the monetary value associated with the RVUs.

 That has some leeway as well.
 Regarding signing bonuses and relocation assistance, the main things are the actual number, obviously, but more importantly, what’s the repayment schedule?

 Forgiveness Period in Physician’s Contract

 Almost every contract is going to have a forgiveness period.
 Let’s say the physician gets a $20,000 signing bonus, and the initial term of the contract agreement is two years.
 Usually, they’ll have to stay for that initial two-year term to have the entire $20,000 forgiven, so they don’t have to pay anything back.
 The same goes for relocation assistance.
 Between $10,000 and $15,000 should be the cost of relocation assistance.
 The signing bonus can vary widely from 10 to 75.
 That one is specialty-dependent.

-As far as non-compete goes, this does vary state by state on what’s considered reasonable.
+As far as non-compete goes, this does vary state by state on what it considers reasonable.
 There are a few states where it’s wholly unenforceable; California and Mexico, for instance.
 Usually, the non-compete shouldn’t be any longer than a year.
 The geographic restrictions should be 5 to 15 miles from your primary practice location.
 Where to negotiate with this?